santiacq/arduino-sumo-robot/README.md

 ![Photo of the robot](arduino-sumo-robot.jpg)

-Honestly the robot didn't perform well in the competition because it was too light, but the electronics and programming were good.
+Honestly the robot didn't perform well in the competition because it was too lightweight, but the electronics and programming were good.